jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 101 Obtaining views of ethnic and cultural groups
 The Board—
   (a) must maintain mechanisms (for example, appointing advisory committees or forming separate caucuses) to ensure that there are at all times readily accessible to it the views of Pacific people; and
-  (b) must either maintain, or from time to time set in place as the need arises, mechanisms to ensure that it has access to the views of other ethnic and cultural groups in New Zealand.
+  (b) must either maintain, or from time to time set in place as the need arises, mechanisms to ensure that it has access to the views of various ethnic and cultural groups in New Zealand.

 ### 102 Restriction on Ministerial direction
 The Minister may not give a direction under section 103 of the Crown Entities Act 2004 relating to the registration of individual social workers.